CesarCoelho/xtcetools/README.md

 conversion of Telemetry, Telecommand, Table, and various forms of Log or Buffer data, when represented in the XTCE data model.

+### Note On The Specification ###

+This project is primarily aimed at supporting the XTCE 1.2 specification that has yet to be released by the <a href="http://space.omg.org/index.htm">
+Object Management Group Space Domain Task Force</a>.
+XTCE XML documents that are compliant with the existing 1.1 specification will work with this library in many cases, although some intervention may be required on elements which are known to have spelling errors.
+Enabling validation on the XML will report the issues, should any exist during document loading.

+The longer term strategy planned at present is to have this library/ui toolkit automatically migrate XTCE 1.1 documents to XTCE 1.2 documents during the loading process when the XTCE 1.2 specification is finalized.

 ### Key Features ###

 * Supported by the author and tested regularly on Linux, Solaris, Mac OS/X,